 The Sanofi scholarships are designed to support high-achieving female third-level students with the potential to become business leaders

-Two students from Waterford Institute of Technology have been selected as the first recipients of new scholarships presented by Sanofi, the global healthcare leader who employ 700 people at a biopharmaceutical and medical device campus in the city.
+Two students from South East Technological University have been selected as the first recipients of new scholarships presented by Sanofi, the global healthcare leader who employ 700 people at a biopharmaceutical and medical device campus in the city.

 The scholarships are designed to support high-achieving female third-level students with the potential to become business leaders.